neo4j-partners/hands-on-lab-neo4j-and-azure/Lab_0_Sign_In/README.md

 We're going to sign into a new Azure account.
 You may already have other Azure accounts.
 If you use Chrome, you might consider using a guest profile for these exercises.
 That's not mandatory though and other browsers work fine too.

 ### Two-Factor Authentication
 New Azure accounts require 2-factor authentication, so you will also need to use an authenticator app on your phone as part of the login process.
-You can use either the Microsoft Authenticator app for this process, but we recommend using the **Google Authenticator** app as it requires fewer steps.
+You can use any 2FA app for this process, but we recommend using the **Google Authenticator** app as it requires the least steps.
 It is available from either [Google Play](https://play.google.com/store/apps/details?id=com.google.android.apps.authenticator2&hl=nl) and the [Apple App Store](https://apps.apple.com/us/app/google-authenticator/id388497605).

 Our next step is to open the Azure portal [here](https://portal.azure.com/).